 Who else will help you?

 Local Authorities are responsible for managing, collecting and disposing much of the UK's waste material.
 Ring your local council and ask for the Waste Management Department who will provide you with details of recycling and collection services available.

 For further information please visit recycle-more.co.uk - this one-stop recycling information centre provides help and advice on all aspects of recycling and will direct you to your nearest Designated Collection Facility (DCF).

 If you are a Business User of our products (B2B) and have purchased the products in this capacity you can apply to us to dispose of your unwanted and "end of life" electrical and electronic tools and machinery, providing they are within the scope of the legislation.

-You will need to obtain a returns number from our Customer Service department by completing the form on our website.
+You will need to obtain a returns number from our Customer Support Team by completing the form on our website.
 In the reason for return please select "Other" and put a note in the comments field of "B2B Take Back Scheme".
 We will then send you an email with a returns number.
 This number should be placed inside the packaging of the item, together with a signed letter requesting that we dispose of the product on your behalf and that you give the product to us at no cost.
 We will then arrange for its safe disposal at an Approved Authorised Treatment Facility (AATF).
 Please be aware that we are unable to provide you with a waste transfer note as we dispose of items in bulk.
 However, if required we can send you a copy of our DTS Distributor Certificate which confirms that we are fulfilling our distributor obligations as a member of the WEEE Distributor Take back Scheme.

 Under the Waste Battery Regulations Axminster Tool Centre is now offering a take back scheme for all portable waste batteries.
 All of our stores will provide facilities for taking back alkaline household batteries and all types of rechargeable power tool batteries.
 Boxes and bins for the return of these types of batteries can be found at our stores.